zydou/arti/web/docs/integrating-arti/custom-wrappers/android.md

 ## The Java part

-Note: you can use kotlin if you prefer.
-The syntax is obviously slightly different, but it should work either way.
+Note: You can also use Kotlin.
+The syntax is slightly different, but the following instructions should work either way.

-I'll assume you already have a project setup.
-This can be a brand new project, or an already existing one.

-First you'll need to copy your native library inside the Android project (or use a symlink).
+After setting up your [Rust project](#configuring-a-rust-project), you'll need to create an Android project.
+You can do this by running the following command to copy your native library inside the Android project (or use a symlink).

 ```sh
 $ cp -r path/to/rust/project/jniLibs path/to/android/project/app/src/main
 ```

-Next, if your application does not already require it, you have to request the permission to access Internet in your `AndroidManifest.xml`
+If your application does not already require it, you have to request the permission to access Internet in your `AndroidManifest.xml`

 ```xml
     <uses-permission android:name="android.permission.INTERNET" />
 ```

-Finally, you have to create the class referenced in your Rust code, and the method it overrides.
-This method must be marked "native".
-You also have to put a static block loading the native library:
+Implement the class referred to in your Rust code along with the method it overrides, ensuring that the method is annotated as "native."
+Next, include a static block that loads the native library using the command:

 ```java
 package org.example